Chin-I/MacysCrawler/README.md

 Execute!

 (..)Futher Improvement(..)
-1.Using Parallel Idea speedup the result.
+1.Using Parallel Idea speedup the result.Easy idea is separate 13 crawler for big category link.
 2.Using DataBase avoid duplicate result.
+To avoid racing condition problem.
-3.To scalable to other websites, the Step1-1 to Step 1-3 process may be different to different websites.
+3.To scalable to other websites.
+May simply search all html but without duplicate.
 4.Optimized the crawler config.
+To avoid denied access, using differen user agent.
-5.Solve duplicate issue.
+5.Solve duplicate issue.For this version, simple python set is a good idea.

 2017.11/10 edited
 (..)(..)(..)(..)(..)(..)(..)(..)(..)(..)(..)(..)(..)(..)(..)